 Bath is a popular day trip destination for tourists.
 But a few hours trailing around the main museums or sitting on an open-top bus won’t give you much more than a fleeting impression of the historic town.
-Bath is a unique destination with layers of historical associations and and a peaceful charm that is all its own, and to really appreciate the city you need to stay more than a few hours.
+Bath is a unique destination with layers of historical associations and a mellow atmosphere that is all its own, and to really appreciate the city you need to stay more than a few hours.

-In fact, if you are planning a vacation to ‘see’ the UK, Bath could make a very good base.
-London is less than two hours away by train, so you can easily spend a couple of days exploring the hectic big city.
-And if you really want to see England, you’ll find many of the country’s different facets all within a short distance of Bath, from chocolate-box villages to historic harbours.
+In fact, for overseas visitors planning a vacation to ‘see’ the UK, Bath can make a very good base.
+London is less than two hours away by train, so you can easily spend a couple of days exploring the hectic big city before unwinding among Bath’s more peaceful charms.
+And if you really want to get to know England, you’ll find many of the country’s different facets all within a short distance of Bath, from chocolate-box villages to historic harbours.

 The brief facts: Bath is a city (population approx. 100,000) located in the south-west of England, not far from Bristol.
 The earliest documented inhabitants were the Romans, who indulged themselves in Bath’s thermal springs (unique in the UK).
 Bath’s second high-profile era was the eighteenth century, when the town was a hugely popular resort for royalty, aristocracy, gamblers and rakes.
 In between ‘taking the waters’ at the Pump Rooms, and attending colourful assemblies, Bath’s Georgian tourists indulged in all manner of intrigues, and the kind of superficial lifestyle described by one-time resident Jane Austen.